 Virginia University of Lynchburg is a great option for students pursuing a Sociology degree.
 At Virginia University of Lynchburg, 14.5% of undergraduate students major in Sociology.
 The location in a significant urban center is wonderful for students looking for enough prospects for networking, experience, and discovery.

 The typical scholarship awarded to first-year students is $3,561 with 100.0% of first-year students obtaining an award.
-The most well liked online degree offered to undergraduates at this school is other business.
+Around 100.0% of freshmen return to this school for their next year of school.
 Obtain all the crucial facts on Virginia University of Lynchburg by looking at their scorecard.

 Alice Lloyd College is one of the best schools in the United States for Sociology.
 Experience a strong focus on Sociology in the major at Caney Creek Community Center, Inc..
 Settled in the out of the way Pippa Passes, Kentucky, it is the ideally suited school for students who wish to completely focus on their learning without the distractions of a sizable city.

 If you're concerned about taking on excessive college debt, you'll want to keep in mind that graduates leave Caney Creek Community Center, Inc. with an average of only $16,240 in student loans.
 Even if you're not from Kentucky, you won't feel as if you're the odd one out at Alice Lloyd College.
 Approximately 17.1% of undergrads are from out-of-state.
 Find every one of Alice Lloyd College's rankings to find out more.